 It’s big and it has the space to offer additional rooms like a pool, steam room and sauna where you can surely take your time and enjoy yourself for an extended session.
 Its price is also quite reasonable compared to most Turkish baths in Istanbul.
 If you stay in the Oldtown, Gedikpaşa may be the right one for you.

 This may just be the bath where the Sultan and his ladies had lots of fun.
 And this is probably the reason why the bath does not have seperated sections for man and women.
-But no need to worry, women are taken to a different for the massage and of course, by a masseuse.
-So this one is recommended especially for couples or families who don’t wanna be seperated.
+But no need to worry, women go to a different for the massage and of course, by a masseuse.
+So I recommend Aga Hamamı especially for couples or families who don’t want to seperate from each other.

 If you are the kinda adventurous traveler that I respect so much, you might wanna try a bath on the asian side of Istanbul.
 And if that’s the case, Çinili is the one for you.
 It’s quite old and really cute but this is a great excuse for its high cost unfortunately.
 The staff is friendly and the owner lady who is always personally there, is very welcoming.
 It’s so calm and real authentic that I actually am very fond of this bath.
 It’s definitely the best one of all Turkish baths on the asian side of Istanbul.